 Preadmission Testing Requirement

-The HOBET (Health Occupations Basic Entrance Test) is required for consideration into the Cardiovascular Technology Program.
+The TEAS V for Allied Health is required for consideration into the Cardiovascular Technology Program.
 For more information about this test and how to prepare for and register please click here.

 For full details on Advanced Placement in the Cardiovascular Technology Program please see our Catalog.